Top 34 Ecommerce Marketing Tools for 2023

 • QR codes

 Bitly has a free plan.
-You can also choose from three plans: Starter, Basic or Premium, which are $8, $29 and $199 per month, respectively.
+You can also choose from three plans: Starter, Basic or Premium, which are $8, $29 and $199 per month when billed annually, respectively.

 Hootsuite

-This social media management app that lets you create, manage, and share your content across multiple channels.
-Create and schedule posts, manage all your social media channels, plan your campaigns, collaborate in real time, and track your performance using a single stream.
+This social media management app lets you create, manage, and share your content across multiple channels.
+You can create and schedule posts, manage all your social media channels, plan your campaigns, collaborate in real time, and track your performance using a single stream.

 • Multi-channel functionality